Space

 This is the artist Donato Creti’s 1711 painting titled “Jupiter.”
 It was the first depiction of the Great Red Spot as red in color.
 Its large size more closely resembles a full moon.
 Image via Wikimedia Commons (public domain).

 From 1831 to 1879, there are 60 recorded observations of Jupiter’s Great Red Spot.
 From then on, observers have been continuously monitoring it.
-Below is a sketch from 1881, showing how large and oblong it was at that time.
+As an illustration, below is a sketch from 1881, showing how large and oblong it was at that time.

 Colored sketch showing Jupiter with brownish bands and near the top is an oval orangish patch that is quite long.